Le-Gris/h-arc/README.md

 ## License

-This dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This dataset is licensed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) and can be used for any purposes.